adioshun/gitBook_DeepDrive/paper2013-radar-fusion.md

 	- Feature Level Fusion
 	- Declaration Level Fusion.

-In this context, a few terms have tobe defined.
+In this context, a few terms have to be defined.

 A sensor is a device which provides information of the environment inany form of raw data.